Unimodular Gravity Traversable Wormholes: Introduction

+Alternative gravity has been developed and applied with the main purpose of circumventing the cosmological constant problem \cite{weinberg/1989} in cosmology, with the physics of wormholes being another important field of application \cite{bronnikov/2003,bhadra/2005}.

-Here, it is important to mention that General Relativity presents some remarkable results when tested in different regimes, systems and situations \cite{will/1995}-\cite{turyshev/2008}).
+Here, it is important to mention that General Relativity presents some remarkable results when tested in different regimes, systems and situations \cite{will/1995}-\cite{turyshev/2008}.
 In this way, it is valuable to search for theories that minimally departure from General Relativity, which we might refer to as {\it theories of minimum extension} of General Relativity.
 Some theories of minimum extension examples are the quadratic \cite{stelle/1977} and quartic gravity \cite{karasu/2016}.

-It is the purpose of the present letter to derive traversable wormhole solutions in a different theory of minimum extension of General Relativity, which is called today the {\it Einstein's Unimodular Gravity} \cite{einstein/1919}.
+It is the purpose of the present article to derive traversable wormhole solutions in a different theory of minimum extension of General Relativity, which is called today the {\it Einstein's Unimodular Gravity} \cite{einstein/1919}.
 Einstein has obtained Unimodular Gravity by taking the traceless portion of General Relativity field equations.
-Later, Weinberg shown that the aforementioned cosmological constant problem could be solved via Unimodular Gravity \cite{weinberg/1989}.
+Later, Weinberg showed that the aforementioned cosmological constant problem could be solved via Unimodular Gravity \cite{weinberg/1989}.

 As a consequence, nowadays, Unimodular Gravity could be effectively seen as an alternative to the cosmological constant problem \cite{finkelstein/2001,jain/2012} and even to the problem of quantization of gravity \cite{yamashita/2020,smolin/2011}.
 Further applications of Unimodular gravity can be seen in cosmology \cite{gao/2014,garcia-aspeitia/2019} and stellar astrophysics \cite{astorga-moreno/2019}.